Cricket Fielding Positions

 If you could look at footage of Bradman as easily as you can see replays of today’s game, you may find that throughout every inning, the field rarely changed.

-There would always be the 2-3 slips, gully, point, cover, etc… As such, where was the challenge or pressure applied by the field to force a mistake?
+There would always be 2-3 slips, gully, point, cover, etc… As such, where was the challenge or pressure applied by the field to force a mistake?
 It made Bradman’s job infinitely easier knowing the field was always in the same position.

 One exception was the ‘Bodyline Series’ of 1932-33, when England Captain Douglas Jardine thought ‘outside the box’ for the first time, but that’s a different story.